Karl Leth

-Karl Dreier Leth (born 22 August 2002) is a Danish football player who plays for Skive IK.
+Karl Dreier Leth (born 22 August 2002) is a Danish football player.

 Club career

 He made his Danish Superliga debut for Randers FC on 13 September 2020 in a game against AC Horsens.
 On 4 February 2022, Leth moved to Faroese club Argja Bóltfelag.
 After much chaos at the club, Leth confirmed in early July 2022 that he had had his contract terminated at his own request.

 On 3 August 2022, Leth joined Danish 2nd Division club Skive IK.
+Leth left Skive in the summer of 2024 and announced that he was taking a break from football.